peritext/peritext/specification/sections/doc-tech.md

 Peritext is made of sections.
 Each section is a linear "part" of the document to display, figuring either a chapter, a section, or even a paragraph if the writer wants to go to this level of granularity.

 Each section is made of several types of data :

-* *metadata* : title, author, abstract, ...
+* ***metadata*** : title, author, abstract, ...
-* *resources* : objects which are quoted, used, cited, visualized inside the section.
+* ***resources*** : objects which are quoted, used, cited, visualized inside the section.
 Linkd to contextualizations.
-* *content* : linear, xml/html structured, textual content.
+* ***data*** : resource-related data (tables, etc.).
+An array composed of elements which are either an unresolved Promise, the data, or an error.
+These promises are defined during the content parsing process.
+They are resolved either lazyly for dynamic web-like outputs, or alltogether for static (e.g. pdf) outputs
+* ***content*** : content composed of a collection or react components.
 Linked to contextualizations and notes, and possibly to metadata through template calls.
-* *notes* : pointed in contents and similar, aside or foot contents.
+* ***notes*** : pointed in contents and similar, aside or foot contents.
 Linked to contents and contextualizations.
-* *contextualizers* : descriptions of some ways to display resources.
+* ***contextualizers*** : descriptions of some ways to display resources.
 Linked to contextualizatiosn.
-* *contextualizations* : pointed in contents, resources contextualizations through a contextualizer
+* ***contextualizations*** : pointed in contents, resources contextualizations through a contextualizer
+* ***customizers*** : set of data that customize a specific document aspect
+  - ***css*** : document or section specific style rules
+  - ***settings***: rules about the disposition of contents (whether to put a cover, where to put notes and figures, whether and where to display table of contents, etc.)

 Each section inherits by default some data (like metadata) from the root section, and possibly from its parent when it has one.